Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Probing Problems in the Progress of BIQA

-We then invite $25$ human subjects and gather perceived quality judgments of each gMAD pair using the 2AFC method.
-We refer the readers to the Appendix for the detailed setup of the subjective experiment.
-After subjective testing, we obtain the raw pairwise comparison matrix $A\in\mathbb{R}^{9\times 9}$, where $a_{ij}\in\{0,1\ldots, 250\}$ indicates the counts of $x^\star$ preferred over $y^\star$ by the $25$ subjects on the ten image pairs (by solving Problem~\eqref{eq:gmad2}).
-We compute, from $A$, a second matrix $B\in\mathbb{R}^{9\times 9}$, where $b_{ij} = a_{ij}/a_{ji}$ denotes the pairwise dominance of $q_i$ over $q_j$.
-Laplace smoothing is applied when $a_{ji}$ is close to zero.
-We convert the pairwise comparison into a global ranking $r\in\mathbb{R}^9$ using Perron rank~\cite{saaty1984inconsistency}:

-where $1$ is a $9$-dimensional vector of all ones.
-The solution to Eq.~(\ref{eq:perron}) is the normalized eigenvector of $B$ corresponding to the largest eigenvalue.
-A larger $r_i$ indicates better performance of $q_i$ in the gMAD competition.
+After subjective testing, we obtain the raw pairwise comparison matrix $A\in\mathbb{R}^{9\times 9}$, where $a_{ij}\in\{0,1\ldots, 250\}$ indicates the counts of $x^\star$ preferred over $y^\star$ by the $25$ subjects on the ten associated image pairs (by solving Problem~\eqref{eq:gmad2}).
+We compute, from $A$, a second matrix $B\in\mathbb{R}^{9\times 9}$, where $b_{ij} = a_{ij}/a_{ji}$ denotes the pairwise dominance of $f_i$ over $f_j$.
+Laplace smoothing~\cite{schutze2008introduction} is applied when $a_{ji}$ is close to zero.
+We convert the pairwise comparisons into a global ranking $r\in\mathbb{R}^9$ using Perron rank~\cite{saaty1984inconsistency}.
+A larger $r_i$ indicates better performance of $f_i$ in the gMAD competition.

-\paragraph{Results} Table~\ref{tab:nr-iqa-summary} compares the ranking results of the nine BIQA models in the gMAD competition and in terms of the average SRCC on the four full datasets, BID~\cite{ciancio2010no}, CLIVE~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, and SPAQ~\cite{fang2020perceptual}.
-The primary observation is that the latest models such as UNIQUE~\cite{zhang2021uncertainty} and MetaIQA+~\cite{zhu2021generalizable} tend to overfit the peculiarities of the training sets by adopting more advanced optimization techniques.
-Second, it is a little surprising that a BIQA model with a more sophisticated backbone is not likely to overfit, as evidenced by high rankings in gMAD.
-One exception is HyperIQA~\cite{su2020blindly}.
-With a modest ResNet-50 as the backbone augmented by a self-adaptive subnetwork, HyperIQA is able to outperform LinearityIQA with a more powerful ResNeXt-101 (see Fig.~\ref{fig:gmad2} for a visual comparison).
-Third, compared to SPAQ of a similar scale, KonIQ-10k serves as a more appropriate training set, on which more generalizable models can be learned.
-It is quite surprising to find that Fang2020~\cite{fang2020perceptual} underperforms NIMA and DeepIQA, which are, respectively, trained on datasets of aesthetic and synthetic image quality.
-In summary, the SRCC between the gMAD ranking of the algorithms and their published time is only $0.0753$, implying that the progress made by model-centric IQA might be somewhat over-estimated in terms of real-world generalization.
+\textbf{Results}.
+Table~\ref{tab:nr-iqa-summary} compares the ranking results of the nine BIQA models in the gMAD competition and in terms of the average SRCC on the four full datasets, BID~\cite{ciancio2010no}, CLIVE~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, and SPAQ~\cite{fang2020perceptual}.
+The primary observation is that the latest published models, such as UNIQUE~\cite{zhang2021uncertainty}, MetaIQA+~\cite{zhu2021generalizable}, and Fang2020~\cite{fang2020perceptual} tend to overfit the peculiarities of the training sets with advanced optimization techniques.
+In particular, UNIQUE learns to rank image pairs from all available datasets, MetaIQA+ adopts deep meta-learning for unseen distortion generalization, while Fang2020 enables multitask learning for incorporation of auxiliary quality-relevant information.
+They rank much higher in terms of average SRCC than in gMAD.